cwi-dis/vr2gather-orchestrator-v2/README.md

 supplied `docker-compose.yml` configuration, the Docker daemon will relaunch the container immediately.
 All data stored in the orchestrator at the time of termination will be lost.

+## Admin interface

+If you set the environment variables `ADMIN_USER` and `ADMIN_PASSWORD` in your `.env`, a web-based debugging tool will be enabled.
+This interface allows you to inspect the current state tree and log messages through a web interface.
+The debugging interface can be accessed by opening http://localhost:8090/admin (or whatever host/port the Orchestrator is running on) in a web browser.